MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 3/Examples/DroneConnection.md

-# Executing code on the Tello drone
+# Connecting with the Tello drone

 In this manual we will describe how you can execute your code on the drone.